 Occupational therapists focus on promoting health and wellbeing by enabling people to participate in the everyday occupations of life, such as self-care activities including showering, dressing, preparing food; productive activities such as education, work, volunteering and caring for others; and leisure/social activities, such as being part of a community group, engaging in a hobby, and being part of a friendship group.
 Occupational therapists play a particularly crucial role in enabling people experiencing disability to identify and implement methods that support their participation in occupations.
 This may include modifying an activity or an environment.

-Where do occupational therapists practice?
+Where do occupational therapists practise?

 Occupational therapists work in a wide range of public and private settings including community health centres, public and private hospitals, aged care facilities, people’s homes, education facilities, mental health settings, alcohol and drug services, private clinics and non-government organisations, correctional institutions, universities and research facilities, corporate and industrial settings, group homes, supported employment and government departments.